This is part of our Diabetes Stories series, where people living with diabetes share their personal journeys, challenges, and insights.

 It’s not easy, but it can be managed with the right help.

 It’s NOT a death sentence.
-Just need to know how to manage it and live with it on a daily basis.
+You just need to know how to manage it and live with it daily.

 What would you ask the other diabetics?